AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 Step 3.
 The command is parsed and `CreateTeamCommand` is executed with the following validations:
 * Check that indices 1 and 3 are within bounds of the filtered person list
-* Check if a team with the name "Development Team" for "Hackathon 2024" already exists
+* Check if a team with the name "Development Team" already exists
 * Retrieve the persons at these indices
 * Ensure neither person is already in a team for "Hackathon 2024"
 * Create a `Team` object with name "Development Team", hackathon "Hackathon 2024", and the two selected persons